FDA panel backs removal of unproven pregnancy drug

 But the experts ultimately sided with FDA scientists, who stressed that they were “unable to identify a group of women for whom Makena had an effect.”
 The drug also carries risks, FDA noted, including blood clots and depression.

 The FDA has faced pressure to crack down on unproven drugs approved under its accelerated approval program, which has allowed dozens of drugs to launch based on early results since the early 1990s.
-The flipside of the program means removing drugs when their initial promise isn’t confirmed by later studies.
+The flipside of the program means removing drugs if their initial promise isn’t confirmed by later studies.

 Makena has become something of a poster child for the program’s downsides, since the drug has remained on the market for more than a decade without any confirmed benefit.
 According to a recent federal report, the U.S. has spent $700 million on Makena since 2018 through various government programs, including Medicaid.